mona-jena/Toy-Block-Factory-Web-App/README.md

 ### Pricing of blocks

-Blocks have a fixed price which is determine by the shape.
+Blocks have a fixed price which is determined by the shape.
 We have the following pricing list:

 - Square blocks cost $1
 - Triangle blocks cost $2